Infosec Compliance Now | Virtual | February 25, 2026 | 4 CPE Credits Register Now

 What is an acceptable AI use policy?

-An AI usage policy is a document that helps employees understand which uses of AI are permitted within the organization.
+An AI usage policy is a document that helps employees understand AI use cases permitted within the organization.
 It defines which uses are acceptable and outlines the process for an employee to have their specific use cases reviewed for approval.
 There are multiple benefits to creating an AI usage policy:

 • Clarity: AI use policies ensure employees have a clear understanding of where and how they can adopt their own GenAI tools in the workplace and for business purposes.